 How much does a plumbing answering service cost?

 It depends entirely on the pricing model.
-Per-minute services typically run $1.50 to $3 per minute, which on plumbing's longer 4 to 6 minute calls works out to roughly $6 to $18 per call before after-hours surcharges.
-Per-call services often start around $7 to $15 per call.
-Flat AI plans like OnCrew are $49 to $349 per month with predictable $0.99 overage.
+Per-minute services charge by call length, so model a few 4 to 6 minute call scenarios before any after-hours add-ons.
+Per-call services charge by call count and plan limits.
+Included-call AI plans like OnCrew are $49 to $349 per month with predictable $0.99 overage after the plan limit.
 The answering service cost calculator makes the comparison concrete for your shop's volume.

 Do I need a plumbing-specific service or will a generic answering service work?

-A generic service works for taking messages.
-It does not work for triaging plumbing emergencies, advising on shutoffs, handling gas-smell calls correctly, or alerting your on-call plumber fast.
-If your call volume includes meaningful after-hours and emergency work, the trade-specific fit is worth it.
+A generic service can work for taking messages.
+It may not be enough for urgent plumbing intake, approved shutoff language, gas-smell handoff, or configured urgent-call handoff routing.
+If your call volume includes meaningful after-hours and urgent work, test the plumbing-specific fit before you decide.

 What happens if my AI answering service does not understand a caller?